marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 }
 ```

-The function returns an array of wiki links it finds in the syntax tree.
-With this we can add our function for building the document to links map.
+The function returns an array of wikilinks that it finds in the syntax tree.
+Now, we can add our function for building the document to map links:

 ```ts
 function buildDocumentsLinkMap(files: FileSystemDocument[]) {